-Due to the global nature of the Internet, it is possible that various states, municipalities or foreign countries might, as a consequence of their review of the appropriate treatment of companies engaged in e-commerce and digital services, attempt to impose additional or new regulation on our business or levy additional or new sales, income, or other taxes on us or our customers.
-For example, following the United States Supreme Court's 2018 decision in South Dakota v.
-Wayfair Inc., which held, among other things, that a state may require an out-of-state seller with no physical presence in the state to collect and remit sales taxes on goods the seller ships to consumers in the state, many states have adopted Wayfair laws requiring remote sellers to collect and pay sales tax based on transactions that take place in their jurisdictions.
+Due to the global nature of the Internet, it is possible that various states or foreign countries might attempt to impose additional or new regulation on our business or levy additional or new sales, income, or other taxes relating to our activities.
+Tax authorities at the international, federal, state, and local levels are currently reviewing the appropriate treatment of companies engaged in e-commerce and digital services.
+New or revised international, federal, state, or local tax regulations or court decisions may subject us or our customers to additional sales, income, and other taxes.
+For example, on June 21, 2018, the United States Supreme Court rendered a 5-4 majority decision in South Dakota v.
+Wayfair Inc., 17-494 where the Court held, among other things, that a state may require an out-of-state seller with no physical presence in the state to collect and remit sales taxes on goods the seller ships to consumers in the state, overturning existing court precedent.
 Other new or revised taxes and, in particular, digital taxes, sales taxes, VAT, and similar taxes could increase the cost of doing business online and decrease the attractiveness of selling products over the Internet.
-New taxes and related rulings and regulations could also create significant increases in internal costs necessary to capture data and collect and remit taxes.
+New taxes and rulings could also create significant increases in internal costs necessary to capture data and collect and remit taxes.
 Any of these events could have an adverse effect on our business, financial condition, and operating results.